 The Plowden committee thus represented a major lost opportunity.
 The time had been ripe for a fundamental political and administrative adjustment to the needs of the extended postwar state; but the committee failed to build the necessary political, parliamentary or public support for its recommendations.
 The reason for failure was its restricted nature as an internal enquiry with largely ineffectual ‘outside’ members, which enabled vested Treasury interests increasingly to dictate its deliberations.
 A more open enquiry would have stimulated and brought the best out of the ‘modernisers’ within the Treasury.'

 Harold Wilson was Prime Minister from 1964 to 1970 and then again from 1974 to 1976.
-He was a great moderniser in many ways, and a fan of technology, and in 1966 tasked the Fulton Inquiry with over hauling the structure of the UK Civil Service.
+He was a great moderniser in many ways, and a fan of technology, and in 1966 tasked the Fulton Inquiry with overhauling the structure of the UK Civil Service.
+As noted above (in The Great Debate) the background to, and findings of, this inquiry may be found in a separate part of this website.

 Edward Heath's 1970-1974 Conservative Government imposed pay restraint and other measures which led to the first ever national civil service strike in 1973.
 This in turn led to the Wider Issues Review whose report Civil Servants and Change was published under the second Wilson Government in 1975.
 It is an interesting document in all sorts of ways.
 For a start, it was written in close collaboration with the civil service staff associations acting through the National Whitley Council.
 There is no overt Ministerial involvement, and not even a Ministerial foreword to the report.